udacity/CVND---Gesture-Recognition/README.md

 The `model.py` module already has a simple 3D CNN model that you can use to train your gesture recognition system.
 You are encouraged to modify `model.py` to create your own 3D CNN arquitecture.

-## 4. Modify the CSV Files (Optional)
+## 4. Modify the CSV Files For Quick Testing (Optional)

-In the **20bn-jester-v1/annotations** folder you will find the CSV files containing the labels for the 25 different classes of hand gestures,`jester-v1-labels.csv`, the lables for the videos in the training set, `jester-v1-train.csv`, the lables for the videos in the validation set, `jester-v1-validation.csv`.
-These CSV files should **not** be modified and should be used for training the network.

-In this folder you will also find the following files:
+In the **20bn-jester-v1/annotations** folder you will find the following CSV files:

 * `jester-v1-labels-quick-testing.csv`
 * `jester-v1-train-quick-testing.csv`
 * `jester-v1-validation-quick-testing.csv`

-These files **can** be modified and we recommend you use these files when quickly testing models.
-These files contain labels for only 4 classes of hand gestures and contain the labels of 8 videos for training and 4 videos for validation.
-Feel free to modify these files as you see fit to add more classes or more videos to the training and validation sets.
-This is useful when doing quick tests or if you don't have a GPU and want to do training on the CPU but you don't want to use the entire Jester dataset.
+These files are used when quickly testing models and can be modified as you see fit.
+By default, the `jester-v1-labels-quick-testing.csv` file contains labels for only 4 classes of hand gestures and 1 label for "Doing other things"; `jester-v1-train-quick-testing.csv` contains the video ID and the corresponding labels of only 8 videos for training; and the `jester-v1-validation-quick-testing.csv` file contains the video ID and the corresponding labels for only 4 videos for validation.
+Feel free to modify these files as you see fit to add more classes of hand gestures or more videos to the training and validation sets.
+To add more classes of hand gestures, simply copy and paste from the `jester-v1-labels.csv` file that contains all the 25 different classes of hand gestures.
+Simlarly, to add more videos to the training and validation sets, simply copy and paste from the `jester-v1-train.csv`, `jester-v1-validation.csv` files that contain all the video IDs and corresponding labels from the Jester dataset.

+**NOTE**: In this folder you will also find the CSV files used for training: `jester-v1-labels.csv`, `jester-v1-train.csv`, `jester-v1-validation.csv`.
+These CSV files should **not** be modified.

 # CPU/GPU Option

-The code allows you to choose whether you want to train the network using only a CPU or a GPU.
-Due to the very large size of the Jester dataset it is strongly recommended that you only perform the training using a GPU.
+You can choose whether you want to train the network using only a CPU or a GPU.
+Due to the very large size of the Jester dataset it is **strongly recommended** that you only perform the training using a GPU.
 The CPU mode is favorable when you just want to quickly test models.

 To specify whether you want to use the GPU or the CPU for your computation, use the `--use_gpu` flag as described below.

 # Procedure

 ## Testing
-You can use a very small subset of the Jester dataset to quickly test your models before you train them on the full Jester dataset.

-When quickly testing models we recommend you use the `config_quick_testing.json` file and the CPU.
-To do this use the following commad:
+It is recommended that you quickly test your models before you train them on the full Jester dataset.
+When quickly testing models we suggest you use the `config_quick_testing.json` file and the CPU.
+To do this, use the following commad:

 `python train.py --config configs/config_quick_testing.json --use_gpu=False`

 ## Training

-When training a model we recommend you use the `config.json` file and a GPU.
-To do this use the following commad:
+When training a model you should use the `config.json` file and a GPU (**strongly recommended**).
+To train your model using a GPU use the following commad:

 `python train.py --config configs/config.json -g 0`